• CONNECT WITH A FINANCIAL PLANNER » CONTACT US | CALL: 1-323-905-4380 |

 The holidays are fast approaching, which means it is time to start doing some year-end tax planning.
 The Tax Cut and Jobs Act will mean lower tax bills for many Americans.
 That does not mean you can ignore tax planning.
 Being lazy will likely mean you will pay more taxes than you have to.
 Year-end money moves Los Angeles to slash your tax bills.

 Here are six year-end tax moves you should make if you want to shrink your tax liability.
-Keep in mind many of you in high-tax states could end up paying more in taxes thanks to the Trump Tax Plan.
+Keep in mind that many of you in high-tax states could end up paying more taxes thanks to the Trump Tax Plan.
 I know many of my clients in California and New York are seeing double-digit tax increases this year.

 By David Rae Certified Financial Planner™, Accredited Investment Fiduciary™

-• 1) Max out your Retirement Accounts to Save on Los Angeles Taxes
+• 1) Max out your Retirement Accounts To Save On Los Angeles Taxes

 Workplace retirement accounts will mostly need to be funded by the year end.
 That is the case for the employee contribution but more time will be allowed for the business portion contribution.
 For a 401(k), you can contribute up to $19,500, pre-tax, in 2020.
 An additional catch up contribution, up to $6,500, is allowed for those who are fifty or older.

-For the typical taxpayer who does not itemize deductions, 2020 brings a bit larger standard deduction ($12,400 for singles, $24,800 for married filing jointly).
+For the typical taxpayer who does not itemize deductions, 2024 brings a bit larger standard deduction ($14,600 for singles, $29,200 for married filing jointly).
 Generally speaking, this could be great for many people.

-If you are near or below the standard deduction threshold, you may benefit from what is becoming known as “bunching”.
+If you are near or below the standard deduction threshold, you may benefit from what is becoming known as “bunching.”
 Put plainly, this means postponing or accelerating deductions into one tax year so you can capture a tax deduction for them.

 Here are a few of the most common areas people can bunch tax-deductible expenses: